Massive scalar field perturbation on Kerr black holes in dynamical Chern-Simons gravity: Results

 Physically, the influences of the coupling constant and the scalar field mass on the stability can be understood qualitatively from the profiles of the effective mass square $m^2_{\rm eff}=m_\Phi^2 -\alpha ~^\ast R R$, as shown in Fig. \ref{EffectiveMassM05}.
 The profiles exhibit odd parity under the transformation $\theta \rightarrow \pi -\theta$ as we have already mentioned above in Eq. (\ref{parity}).
 We should note that the effective mass square is a positive constant $m^2_{\rm eff}=0.5^2$ when $\alpha=0$.
 As $\alpha$ is increased and exceeds some value $\alpha_0$, $m^2_{\rm eff}$ will become negative in vicinity of the horizon for $\theta \in [0,\frac{\pi}{2})$ and become more negative when $\alpha$ is further increased.
 We note that $\alpha_0<\alpha_c$, which implies that small negative $m^2_{\rm eff}<0$ is not sufficient to trigger tachyonic instability.
 Only when $m^2_{\rm eff}$ is negative enough ($\alpha>\alpha_c$) can the instability be developed.
 With the further increase of $\alpha$, the instability appears earlier and becomes more violent for which $m^2_{\rm eff}$ will become more negative.
 Moreover, from the analytical definition of the effective mass square, it is explicit that the influence of the scalar field mass $m_\Phi$ is opposite to that of the coupling constant.

 The more complete picture of the influences of the parameters $(a, \alpha, m_\Phi)$ on the onset of the tachyonic instability is summarized in Fig. \ref{UnstableRegion}, from which the above mentioned phenomena can be seen more clearly.
 When $m_\Phi=0$, the scalar field becomes massless and its wave dynamics has been studied in Ref. \cite{Gao:2018acg} by adopting a different numerical strategy.
 Our results for this particular case are in good agreement with those there.
-We should also note that in the extreme limit $a\rightarrow 1$, $\alpha_c$ increases with the increasing of $m_\Phi$.